-Unless you are eligible for a waiver, if you purchase \$1,000,000 (\$250,000 in the case of the PIMCO Total Return ESG Fund and PIMCO Total Return Fund V) or more of Class A shares (and, thus, pay no initial sales charge) of a Fund, you will be subject to a 1% CDSC if you sell (redeem) your Class A shares within 12 months of their purchase.
+Unless you are eligible for a waiver, if you purchase \$1,000,000 (\$250,000 in the case of the PIMCO Low Duration Credit and PIMCO Low Duration Income Funds) or more of Class A shares (and, thus, pay no initial sales charge) of a Fund, you will be subject to a 1% CDSC if you sell (redeem) your Class A shares within 12 months of their purchase.
 The Class A CDSC does not apply if you are otherwise eligible to purchase Class A shares without an initial sales charge or are eligible for a waiver of the CDSC.
 See "Reductions and Waivers of Initial Sales Charges and CDSCs" below.

-Class C Shares
+Class C and Class C-2 Shares

-Unless you are eligible for a waiver, if you sell (redeem) your Class C shares within the time periods specified below, you will pay a CDSC according to the following schedules.
-If you invest in Class C shares of the Funds through a financial firm, it is the responsibility of the financial firm to ensure that you are credited with the proper holding period for the shares redeemed.
+Unless you are eligible for a waiver, if you sell (redeem) your Class C or Class C-2 shares within the time periods specified below, you will pay a CDSC according to the following schedules.
+If you invest in Class C or Class C-2 shares of the Funds through a financial firm, it is the responsibility of the financial firm to ensure that you are credited with the proper holding period for the shares redeemed.

-Class C Shares
+Class C and Class C-2 Shares

-Years Since Purchase Payment was Made Contingent Deferred Sales Charge
+Years Since Purchase Payment was Made Percentage Contingent Deferred Sales Charge

 First 1%

 Thereafter 0%